eshamster/kv-kneader/README.markdown

 NIL
 ```

-## To support other key-value types
+## To support other types of key-value pairs

-To support another key-value type, following methods should be implemented for the type.
+To support another key-value pairs type, following methods should be implemented for the type.
 Please see the `src/kv-pair.lisp` for more detail.

 - `find-value-by-key`
 - `init-pairs`